-"Gnosticism" sounds like an old and very dry Greek philosophy, the subject of a somnolent college lecture.
-Not so, says David Grabbe.
-Gnosticism is very much in vogue today in books and movies—and in the belief systems of a great many people who profess to be Christian.
+Gnosticism is very much in vogue today in books and movies, and perhaps surprisingly, in the belief systems of many people who profess to be Christian.

-Galatians 4:9-10 is a favorite target of those who claim Christians no longer need to observe God's holy days.
-Is that really what Paul said?
-Earl Henn shows that he meant something entirely different!
+Galatians 4:9-10 is a favorite crutch of those who claim Christians no longer need to observe God's holy days.
+However, Paul's meaning is quite different.

 Colossae and Laodicea were susceptible to fast-talking teachers, whose plausible words eroded the true Gospel in favor of pagan thought and practice.

 Martin Collins indicates that, even though II and III John are the shortest books of the Bible, they do contain significant themes, amplifying the contents of I John, emphasizing the fellowship with God.
 II and III John, addressed to elders in supporting l. . .

 Sin has tainted the most faithful leaders.
 Most (perhaps all) church leaders have skeletons in their closets, but we follow them as they follow Christ.

 Satan and his demons know that their time is short and are determined to destroy as many people as possible, especially the Israel of God.

 God is doing more than merely saving people; He is producing children in His image.
 The difference between the covenants is in the quality of the faith.

 People who try to supplement their spiritual diet with lawlessness or other heresies risk losing their identity, and ultimately their spiritual life.

 The days, months, and times of Galatians 4:10 do not refer to God's Holy Days (which are not weak or beggarly), but to pagan rites the Galatians came out of.